Fact-checked against Department of Home Affairs – Working in Australia on 2026-04-25.

 Student visas and the supporting-study principle

-Student visa work rights are designed around a clear principle: the visa exists primarily to support study, and work permission exists to support living costs while studying.
-Limits flow from that.
+Student visa work rights are built around one clear principle: the visa exists primarily to support your study, and work permission exists to help cover living costs while you study.
+The limits all flow from that.

-During course-time, work hours are capped per fortnight.
-The cap applies across all employers combined — not per job.
-During recognised study breaks (semester breaks, end-of-course breaks before completion is finalised), the cap typically lifts.
-The exact current cap and what qualifies as a study break sit on the Home Affairs student visa page, and the figures are revised periodically by the federal government.
+During course time, your work hours are capped per fortnight.
+That cap applies across all your employers combined – not per job.
+During recognised study breaks (semester breaks, and end-of-course breaks before your completion is finalised), the cap typically lifts.
+The exact current cap, and what qualifies as a study break, sit on the Home Affairs student visa page, and the figures are revised periodically by the federal government.

-What stands out in the data is how many student-visa breaches start as small overruns.
-A single fortnight where a roster ran long.
+Most student-visa breaches start small.
+One fortnight where the roster ran long.
 A handful of extra shifts at the end of a busy term.
-Compliance is assessed against the conditions, not against intent — which means a small overshoot still counts, even when the visa holder didn’t realise the boundary had moved.
+Compliance is assessed against the conditions, not your intent – so a small overshoot still counts, even when you didn’t realise the boundary had moved.

-For students who want a clearer picture of the broader Australian system they’re operating within, the healthcare structure explainer and the Medicare eligibility article on this site cover two of the systems that intersect with visa status the most.
+If you want a clearer picture of the wider Australian system you’re operating within, the healthcare structure explainer and the Medicare eligibility article on this site cover two of the systems that intersect with visa status the most.

 Working holiday visas and the same-employer limit

 Working holiday visas (subclasses 417 and 462) sit at the other end of the spectrum.
-The work itself is meant to fund and support travel — not to be a long-term employment arrangement — so the conditions are looser on hours but stricter on continuity.
+The work is meant to fund and support travel, not to be a long-term job, so the conditions are looser on hours but stricter on continuity.

-The headline rule most working-holiday holders need to know is the limit on time spent with the same employer.
-The cap exists specifically to prevent the visa drifting into a long-term employment relationship that the visa was never meant to support.
+The headline rule every working-holiday holder needs to know is the limit on time spent with the same employer.
+It exists specifically to stop the visa drifting into a long-term employment relationship it was never meant to support.
 Roles in agriculture, plant and animal cultivation, and certain regional industries have historically had different rules attached, including extension pathways tied to specified work.

-Anyway.
-The data point worth flagging is that most working-holiday breaches happen in the second year, when a stable employer feels practical and the visa holder forgets that “stable employer” is the part the rule is set against.
+One pattern worth flagging: most working-holiday breaches happen in the second year, when a stable employer starts to feel practical and the visa holder forgets that “stable employer” is the very thing the rule is set against.

 Bridging visas and the conditional grey zone

-Bridging visas exist to keep someone lawfully in Australia while a substantive visa decision is in progress.
+Bridging visas exist to keep you lawfully in Australia while a substantive visa decision is in progress.
 Work rights on a bridging visa are not automatic.
-They depend on the visa held immediately before, on the visa being applied for, and on whether work permission was granted explicitly at the time the bridging visa came into effect.
+They depend on the visa you held immediately before, the visa you’re applying for, and whether work permission was granted explicitly when the bridging visa came into effect.

 Some bridging visas carry the work rights of the previous visa.
 Some don’t.
-Some allow a separate application for work permission based on financial hardship.
-The name “bridging visa” alone is not a reliable signal of what’s allowed.
+Some let you apply separately for work permission based on financial hardship.
+The name “bridging visa” on its own tells you nothing reliable about what’s allowed.

-What stands out is how often bridging visa holders assume that “I had work rights last week” still applies.
-The conditions can shift the moment the bridging visa takes over — and assumptions are the most common source of unintentional breach in this category.
+The common mistake is assuming that “I had work rights last week” still holds today.
+Your conditions can shift the moment the bridging visa takes over – and that assumption is the single biggest source of unintentional breach in this category.

-For broader context on how visa decisions are made in the first place, the visa processing overview explains how applications move through the system.
+For the bigger picture on how visa decisions get made in the first place, the visa processing overview explains how applications move through the system.

 What the system actually counts as work